Kongbaiyyue/RCRank/README.md

 git clone https://huggingface.co/google-bert/bert-base-uncased
 ```

-The project dependencies can be installed by executing the following commands in the root of the repository:
+The project dependencies can be installed by executing the following script in the root of the repository:
 ```bash
 conda create --name RCRank python=3.9 conda activate RCRank